splresearch/pocdart_documentation/scrum/policies.md

 - **UNPLANNED**
 - **SWARM**
   - Requires that all involved should be working on it – All hands on deck.
+- **RETRO**
+  - A card created from leftover points on a previous sprint's card
+  - Requires a postmortem

 #### Assigning Story Points